 - a.
 Measure down 1.5 cm from the tip of the penis. - b.
 Visualize and palpate the ridge at the widest part of the glans. - c.
-Estimate based on the length of the penis and the location of the corona - d.
+Estimate based on the length of the penis. - a.
 It does not matter where the incision is made.